optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.rst

     The alggorithm is derived from Powell's Constrained Optimization BY Linear Approximations (COBYLA) algorithm.
-It is a derivative-free optimizer with nonlinear inequality and equality constrains, described in: :cite`Powell1994`.
+It is a derivative-free optimizer with nonlinear inequality and equality constrains, described in :cite`Powell1994`.

     It constructs successive linear approximations of the objective function and constraints via a simplex of n+1 points (in n dimensions), and optimizes these